Model-free controlled variable selection via data splitting: Introduction

 \section{Introduction}

 Sufficient dimension reduction (SDR) is a powerful technique to extract relevant information from high-dimensional data \citep{li1991sliced,cook1991sliced,xia2002adaptive,li2007directional}.
 We use $Y$ with support $\Omega_Y$ to denote the univariate response, and let $\X=(X_1,\ldots,X_p)^{\top}\in\mathbb{R}^p$ be the $p$-dimensional vector of all covariates.
 The basic idea of SDR is to replace the predictor vector with its projection onto a subspace of the predictor space without loss of information on the conditional distribution of $Y$ given $\X$.
-If a predictor subspace $\mathcal{C} \subseteq \mathbb{R}^p$ satisfies $ Y \hDash \X \mid \mathcal{P}_{\mathcal{C}}\X$, where ``$\hDash$'' stands for independence and $\mathcal{P}_{(\cdot)}$ represents the projection matrix with respect to the standard inner product, then $\mathcal{C}$ is called a dimension reduction subspace.
+In practice, a large number of features in high-dimensional data are typically collected, but only a small portion of them are truly associated with the response variable.
+However, while grasping important features or patterns in the data, the reduction subspace from SDR usually includes all original variables which makes it difficult to interpret.
+Therefore, in this paper, we aim at developing a model-free variable selection procedure to screen out truly non-contributing variables with certain error rate control, thus making the subsequent model building feasible or simplified and helping reduce the computational cost caused by high-dimensional data.

-In practice, a large number of features in high-dimensional data are collected but only a small portion of them are truly associated with the response.
-However, while grasping important features or patterns in the data, the reduction subspace from SDR usually consists of all original variables which makes it difficult to interpret.
-In this paper, we aim at developing a model-free variable selection procedure to screen out truly non-contributing variables with certain error rate control.
-Let $F( Y\mid \X)$ be the conditional distribution function of $Y$ given $\X$.
-The index set of the active and inactive variables are defined respectively as
+Let $F( Y\mid \X)$ denote the conditional distribution function of $Y$ given $\X$.
+The index sets of the active and inactive variables are defined respectively as

-Many popular variable selection procedures were developed under the paradigm of linear models/generalized linear models.
+Many prevalent variable selection procedures have been developed under the paradigm of linear models or generalized linear models, such as LASSO \citep{tibshirani1996regression}, SCAD \citep{fan2001variable}, or adaptive LASSO \citep{zou2006adaptive}.
 See the review of \citet{fan2010selective} and the book of \citet{fan2020statistical} for a fuller list of references.
-In contrast, model-free variable selection can be achieved by SDR since it does not require the full knowledge of the underlying model, thus researchers do not need to dispose of the model misspecification.
+In contrast, model-free variable selection can be achieved by SDR since it does not require complete knowledge of the underlying model, thus researchers can avoid disposing of model misspecification.

 SDR methods with variable selection aim to find the active set $\mathcal{A}$ such that